norvig/paip-lisp/docs/chapter24.md

 First, I split the main loop into two versions, one where the result is a list, and the other where it is a vector.
 Rather than duplicate code, the local functions `do-one-call` and `do-result` are defined.
 The former is declared inline because it it called often, while the latter is not.
-The arguments are computed by looking at each sequence in turn, taking the ith element if it is a vector, and popping the sequence if it is a list.
+The arguments are computed by looking at each sequence in turn, taking the *i*th element if it is a vector, and popping the sequence if it is a list.
 The arguments are stored into the list `arglist`, which has been preallocated to the correct size.
 All in all, we compute the answer fairly efficiently, without generating unnecessary garbage.